What are some grant sources?

 Tips for approaching your community for contributions:

 - Present statistics as well as personal anecdotes demonstrating how much your library accomplishes and its essential role in the community.
+Quotes from your Summer Reading Parent/Caregiver surveys can be a good source of personal impact stories.
 National studies on library services can be powerful as well.

-- Demonstrate the need for the item sought and explain how the library will use it; for instance, ‘The library’s Teen Advisory Group has asked for a videorecorder to create videos to promote the library’s services to teens; we think it’s a great idea that will go far to attract new YA patrons and get them reading, but we don’t have the funds in the budget.’
+- Demonstrate the need for the item sought and explain how the library will use it; for instance, ‘The library’s Teen Advisory Group has asked for an iPad to create videos to promote the library’s services to teens; we think it’s a great idea that will go far to attract new YA patrons and get them reading, but we don’t have the funds in the budget.’